 ©Sweet Lana / Adobe Stock

-What not to say to a coworker with cancer?
+What to say to a coworker who has cancer?

 What is the worst thing about the awkward conversation?

 When I am feeling strong, I usually have the energy to fake-smile it out and nod.
 But when I am feeling really low or ill, or worried or anxious (or just low and ill and worried and anxious), those are the times an ill-thought or an ill-timed question can keep me awake at night.
 Like a badly-timed burrito too close to bedtime.
 Mental indigestion, if you like.

 So what’s better?
 The awkward silence or the awkward conversation?